atiderko/espwebconfig/readme.md

 - Modern web design // _based on [AutoConnect](https://github.com/Hieromon/AutoConnect)_
 - Simple integration into your sketch
 - No blocking, even if not yet connected
+- Save memory and increased stability by avoiding AsyncWebServer
 - Pages are created on the client site by JavaScript
 - Logging using __<<-operator__ // _based on [Homie](https://github.com/homieiot/homie-esp8266)_
 - Reset configuration by double press on reset button // _based on https://github.com/datacute/DoubleResetDetector_